Attaining Carnot Efficiency with Quantum and Nanoscale Heat Engines: Characterization of semi-local thermal operations

-Note, for a given arbitrary semi-Gibbs preserving transformation on the system $S_{12}$ in a state $\rho_{S_{12}}$, a permutation among the system weighted-energy sub-blocks within a fixed total weighted-energy block, can be performed to result in the desired transformation.
-Since the permutations are restricted to each total weighted-energy block, the operations are strictly total weighted-energy conserving.
-Further for every total weighted-energy block, there exists permutation operation that leads to the same transformation on the part of the system $S_{12}$.
-The combination of all these individual transformations, that are performed in all the different total weighted-energy blocks, leads to the implementation of the semi-Gibbs preserving operation on the initial state of the system $S_{12}$.
+Note, for a given arbitrary semi-Gibbs preserving transformation on the system $S_{12}$ in a block-diagonal state $\rho_{S_{12}}$, a permutation among the system energy sub-blocks within a fixed total energy and total weighted-energy block, can be performed to result in the desired transformation.
+The resultant operation in the block strictly conserves total energy as well as total weighted-energy.
+Further for every such block, there exists permutation operations that lead to the same transformation on the system $S_{12}$ part.
+The combination of all these individual transformations, that are performed in different blocks leads to the implementation of the semi-Gibbs preserving operation on the initial state of the system $S_{12}$.

-It is clear from above that all semi-Gibbs preserving transformations can be performed with the help of permutations in each total weighted-energy block.
-Again, these are strictly weighted-energy preserving operations.
-The semi-local thermal operations (given in Definition \ref{defi:slto1}) are also semi-Gibbs preserving operations (discussed above).
-Therefore, arbitrary semi-local thermal operations can be implemented using the same transformations. \end{proof}
+It is clear from above that all semi-Gibbs preserving transformations can be performed with the help of permutations within each block having fixed total energy and total weighted-energy.
+These operations are unitary and strictly conserve the total energy as well as the total weighted-energy.
+Hence, these are nothing but the semi-local thermal operations.
+Therefore, an arbitrary semi-Gibbs preserving operation applied on system in a block-diagonal state can be simulated using semi-local thermal operation. \end{proof}

 We shall re-consider this semi-Gibbs preserving property to characterize the state transformations under SLTOs in Section \ref{sec:StateTrasNoCat}, and in the context of majorization in the Theorem \ref{thm:MajorCond}.